Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Q. Do you collect sales taxes?

 We are in Montana.
-Montana has no sales tax, and so we do not charge sales taxes on your purchases.
-If you live in a state that charges sales tax on precious metals transactions then you might be expected to pay use tax, but that is up to you to take care of.
+Montana has no sales tax so we do not charge sales taxes on your purchases.
+If you live in a state that charges sales tax on precious metals transactions then you might be expected to pay use tax but that is up to you to take care of.
 Consult your tax accountant.

 Since the Supreme Court opened the door for states to demand sellers in other states collect sales taxes for them nothing has changed for us.
 Montana Rarities does not reach the threshold in any state where we might have to collect sales taxes.